7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Sydney Plumber Blocked Drains offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining services.
+- Sydney Plumber Blocked Drains offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining.

 1. Baby wipes